The DNP program at the UMass Dartmouth College of Nursing prepares advanced practice nurses who will:

 - professional groups and community agencies

-Our faculty are recognized experts and are actively involved in service projects in southeastern Massachusetts and beyond.
-They serve as consultants for our practice partners and professional groups.
+Our faculty of the College of Nursing are recognized experts and are actively involved in service projects in Southeastern Massachusetts and beyond.
+Our faculty serve as consultants for our practice partners and professional groups.
 Faculty are frequently invited speakers at professional meetings and give peer-reviewed poster and podium presentations throughout the US.
 Many faculty volunteer for local, regional, national and international health initiatives.

-The UMass Dartmouth graduate nursing program opened in the late 1980s and has produced over 230 MS graduates who work in southeastern Massachusetts and beyond.
+The UMass Dartmouth graduate nursing program opened in the late 1980s and has produced over 250 graduates who work in southeastern Massachusetts and beyond.
 In 2007, the PhD in Nursing admitted its first cohort of students and has grown steadily.

 Many graduates continue their affiliation with the College of Nursing by serving as preceptors, mentors, clinical instructors and guest lecturers for our students.
 We are very proud of the many accomplishments of our graduates and their continuing commitment to UMass Dartmouth.

 - Dr. Mary McCurry, Associate Professor and DNP Graduate Program Director here at UMass Dartmouth is a graduate of the ANP track of the MS program.

 - Dr. Margaret Rudd- Arieta, DNP Faculty at UMass Dartmouth, is a graduate of the Post-MS DNP Program.

 - Dr. Christine Gadbois, Vice President, Seven Hills Rhode Island, DNP Adjunct Faculty at UMass Dartmouth, is a graduate of the Post-MS DNP Program.